sakitume/Custom-ERCF-Build-Sakitume-Edition/docs/sidebar/happy-hare.md

 ```
 11:29:03 - - TRACE: Homing step #1.
 Stepper: 'gear' moved 3.0mm, encoder measured 0.0mm (delta 3.0mm).
 Pos: @303.0, (300.8mm)
 ```
-It tells us that the very first step it executed to creep towards the extruder didn't work.
+It tells us that *the very first step* it executed to creep towards the extruder didn't work.
 It moved the gear 3mm but the filament didn't move at all.
-**My guess is that my reduced run current was too low**
+**My guess is that my reduced run current was too low**.
+And after finding the correct parameter to adjust and bumping it up, I could observe that Happy Hare was now able to creep the remaining distance using 3mm steps.

+> Moral of the story: The log file along with some deductive reasoning can help.
+Even if you aren't able to decipher the log, you might be able to share it with someone (say over discord) who can help as it will give them more specific info about what might be happening

+### Ensure your bowden tube is locked to the extruder

+I'm using a Sherpa mini with a reverse bowden tube.
+The reverse bowden tube will pop out of a standard Sherpa mini because it isn't locked onto it with anything, just a hole with a slight friction fit.

+I ended up rebuilding it with this ["Sherpa Mini with Zero, ECAS, and Filament Sensor mods"](https://www.printables.com/model/591576-sherpa-mini-with-zero-ecas-and-filament-sensor-mod)

 ## Setting up "Touch" (Stallguard) for extruder